 That's part of the reason why McClellan has waited for years to put on a Pride celebration.
 He tried to about five years ago through a local theater group, but there was concern about the impact on the theater program.

 There have been other issues, too.
-McClellan and Jurgens both remember the confederate flag that used to hang near their businesses (Jurgens owns a store downtown), and the tizzy during the last school board election when one of the candidates had trans kids.
+McClellan and Jurrens both remember the Confederate flag that used to hang near their businesses (Jurrens owns a store downtown), and the tizzy during the last school board election when one of the candidates had trans kids.
 More conservative candidates got elected.

 A 33-year-old proud and bubbly gay man, McClellan grew up in Plainview and married his childhood friend only two years ago.
 Everybody knows and loves him, people say, but he's always felt people haven't truly accepted him or other LGBTQ+ residents in town.